You must submit an application if you will be a NEW student at a:

 - If a student is not matched at any school, they will be placed on a waitlist at every school they listed.

-- If a selective high school finds a student not eligible, they will not be placed on a waitlist regardless of how the student ranked the school.
+- If a DCPS selective high school or program finds a student not eligible, they will not be placed on the waitlist for that school option regardless of how the student ranked the school.

 No. My School DC does not give this information to schools.